Agents that are expected to be reporting(green) are in a non-reporting state(red), or vice versa within the agent overview.

 This setting controls how often an agent checks in with the Endpoint Server.
 This should generally be left at the default of 15 minutes (900 seconds).
 If this has been decreased, it should not be decreased below 1 minute per every 1000 agents.

-This setting controls when the agent will close the connection if no traffic or hearbeat has been received from the server.
+This setting controls when the agent will close the connection if no traffic or heartbeat has been received from the server.
 Under normal circumstances, this setting should not come into play.
 Agents should transfer all data and be disconnected by the server well before this time is reached.
 This should be left at the default of 300 seconds.

 This setting controls when the server will send a heartbeat to the agent to detect if it is still connected.
 This setting is only used if the agent idle timeout is disabled.
-The normal, expected, behavior is for traffic to cease for 30 seconds, thus causing the server to disconnect the agent after CommLayer.NO_TRAFFIC_TIMEOUT_SECONDS This should be left at the default of 270 seconds.
+The normal, expected, behaviour is for traffic to cease for 30 seconds, thus causing the server to disconnect the agent after CommLayer.NO_TRAFFIC_TIMEOUT_SECONDS This should be left at the default of 270 seconds.

 This setting controls when the server will disconnect the agent.
 When an agent checks in during its normal polling interval, after it has transferred all data, and then remain idle.
 After 30 seconds of this idle connection, the server will initiate a disconnect on the agent.
-This is considered normal and default behavior.
+This is considered normal and default behaviour.
 This should be left at the default of 30 seconds.